Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 Action required: Check with your plan administrator for details.

 Advantages or disadvantages: If it’s allowed, a loan from your 401(k) plan can be a ready and inexpensive source of cash to pay the current or back taxes you owe.
 However, taking a loan could negatively impact your future retirement savings if you don’t repay it.
-The loan is treated as a taxable distribution if you don’t make timely payments, leave your company without repaying the loan, or your plan terminates.
-Also, if you are not yet age 59½, a taxable distribution is subject to the 10% early distribution penalty.
+The loan is treated as a taxable distribution if you don’t make timely payments, you leave your company without repaying the loan, or your plan terminates.
+Also, if you are not yet age 59½, a taxable distribution is generally subject to the 10% early distribution penalty.

-6. Use a debit/credit card.
+5. Use a debit/credit card.

 Various service providers are available for this option.